nederhof/hocr/README.md

 python pipeline.py 1.png
 ```

-This will put HTML file in `transcriptions`.
+This will put HTML file in folder `transcriptions`.